Primary

 Start in a high plank with feet on sliders.
 Slide one knee toward your chest while keeping the other leg extended.
 Return and switch legs.
 Move at your chosen tempo—fast for cardio, slow for core engagement.

-Also targets: Shoulders,
+Also targets: Shoulders, hip flexors

-Want Slider Mountain Climber in your program?
+See where Slider Mountain Climber fits in your weekly plan

 Start in high plank with feet on sliders.